 The vital Jewish agencies supported by this initiative are: ∙ American Jewish World Service ∙ The Association of Jewish Family and Children’s Agencies ∙ BBYO ∙ The Hebrew Immigrant Aid Society (HIAS) ∙ Hillel International ∙ The Jewish Community Centers Association of North America ∙ The Jewish Council for Public Affairs ∙ JTA, the Global News Service of the Jewish People (JTA/70 Faces Media) ∙ NCSEJ: National Coalition Supporting Eurasian Jewry.

 Federations contribute more than $4 million to the Alliance, with most provided as general operating support for these agencies.
 Funding contributed through the Alliance has also been used to establish a new Jewish Education and Engagement unit at JFNA.

 Learn more about our beneficiary agencies and find a full list of participating Federations here.
 Questions?
-Please contact Stephan Kline, JFNA's associate vice president for public policy.
+Please contact Joy Goldstein, Associate Vice President, Planning and Research.